spike014/spike014/README.md

 ✍️ I prefer Go, TS (React), and Dart (Flutter).

-🌱 I’m currently learning something about RN, Expo, and life... ~~infra, database system, distributed architecture...~~
+🌱 I’m currently learning something about Dart (Flutter), and life... ~~infra, database system, distributed architecture...~~

 👯 I’m looking to collaborate on changing the world.